Cart: Small carts

+Animal-powered carts

-Larger carts may be drawn by animals, such as horses, mules, or oxen.
+Larger carts may be drawn by animals, such as horses, mules, and oxen.
 They have been in continuous use since the invention of the wheel, in the 4th millennium BC.
 Carts may be named for the animal that pulls them, such as horsecart or oxcart.
-In modern times, horsecarts are used in competition while draft horse showing.
+In modern times, horsecarts are used in draft horse showing competitions.
 A dogcart, however, is usually a cart designed to carry hunting dogs: an open cart with two cross-seats back to back; the dogs could be penned between the rear-facing seat and the back end.

 The term "cart" (synonymous in this sense with chair) is also used for various kinds of lightweight, two-wheeled carriages, some of them sprung carts (or spring carts), especially those used as open pleasure or sporting vehicles.
-They could be drawn by a horse, pony or dog.
+They could be drawn by a horse or pony—and if small enough, a dog.
 Examples include: